 He began to erase furiously.
 She sat up, then laid a hand on his arm.

-I know that there are things I’m missing, things that embarrass you, and I have guesses.
+I know that there are things I’m missing, he wrote.
+Things that embarrass you, and I have guesses.
 I am not a fool.
-And yet, I get frustrated sometimes.
-With flirtation and sarcasm, both things where you apparently act opposite of what you want, I fear that I will never understand you.
+And yet, I get frustrated.
+With flirtation and sarcasm--both things where you apparently act opposite of what you want--I fear that I will never understand you.

-She looked at him, staring with frustration at his board, wiping cloth held in one hand, charcoal in the other.
+He stared with frustration at his board, wiping cloth held in one hand, charcoal in the other.
 The fire cracked quietly in the fireplace, throwing waves of too-bright yellow against his clean-shaven face.

 “I’m sorry,” she said, scooting closer to him.
 She wrapped her arms around his elbow, laying her head against his upper arm.
 He actually didn’t seem that much bigger than her, now that she was used to it.
 There had been men back in Idris who had stood some six and a half feet tall, and Susebron was only a few inches taller than they.
 Plus, because his size was proportional, he didn’t seem spindly like they had.
-Normal, just larger.
+He was normal, just larger.

-He paused as she rested her head on his arm, just below the shoulder, and closed her eyes.
+He glanced at her as she rested her head on his arm, just below the shoulder, and closed her eyes.
 “I think you are doing better than you think, all things considered.
 Most people back in my homeland didn’t understand me half as well as you do.”

 He began to write, and she opened her eyes.